mattkumar/blog/content/post/2024-03-28-langagents/Index.markdown

 'Bake pastries for you and your neighbor Key:8125168'
 ```

-We get a single recommendation, followed by a reference 🔑.
-I've included the 🔑 for so I can verify where the response came from 🎯: you can visit this [link](http://www.boredapi.com/api/activity?key=8125168) to verify yourself.
+We get a single activity recommendation, followed by a reference 🔑  to verify the message came from the API.
+See here: [link](http://www.boredapi.com/api/activity?key=8125168)

-Now, what if when you asked "ChatGPT" to suggest you an activity it used `Smith()` to get an answer?
-We need a way to make `Smith()` accessible to our LLM.
-That's precisely where Langchain comes in ⚡
+So our tool `Smith()` does what we want.
+The task at hand now is to make `Smith()` available to the LLM.
+And that's where Langchain comes in.

 ## LLMs and Smith

-In this section I'll show very briefly how to include `Smith()` inside of a Langchain agent call.
+In this section I'll show very briefly how to include `Smith()` inside of a Langchain agent call:

 ```python